DannyDeutsch/classification-algorithms/README.md

-# Java implementation of the C4.5 and Naïve Bayesian classifier algorithms
+# Java implementation of C4.5 & Naïve Bayesian classifiers

 [Should explain how to compile/run the program]